 • Grant type: [new project] or [renewal]

-• Department chair’s endorsement guidelines
+• Department chair’s endorsement (see Endorsement Letter guidelines)

 • The chair should address how this project aligns with broader departmental needs and priorities, as well as a plan to sustain the project beyond the funding period.
 Department chairs should specify cost-sharing opportunities either at the department or division/school level.
 Lastly, the chair should indicate their commitment to carving out time at a departmental meeting for the PI to present and discuss their work among colleagues at the end of the project period.

-• Principle Investigator (PI)
+• Principal Investigator (PI)

 • Full name, title, and email address of the primary instructor leading the proposed project

-• Co-Principle Investigator(s) (Co-PI)
+• Co-Principal Investigator(s) (Co-PI)

 • Full name, title, and email address of the co-primary instructor(s) leading the proposed project.
 TLC recommends no more than 2 Co-PIs.